open-sauced/docs/docs/features/connections.md

 ---
 id: connections
-title: "Grow your network with our connections feature!"
+title: 'Grow Your Network with Our Connections Feature!'
-sidebar_label: "Connections"
+sidebar_label: Connections
 keywords:
   - connections
 ---